Religion in Albania

-The most common religion in Albania is Islam, with the second-most-common religion being Christianity.
-There are also many irreligious Albanians.
-There are no official statistics regarding the number of practising religious people per each religious group.
+Albania is a secular and religiously diverse country with no official religion and thus, freedom of religion, belief and conscience are guaranteed under the country's constitution.
+In the 2023 census, Islam is the most common religion in Albania, followed by around 51% of the total population, mostly Sunni Muslims and a minority of Bektashians.
+Christianity is the second-largest religion with a population of 16%, including Catholics, Eastern Orthodox and Evangelicals.
+However, religiosity is generally low in Albania and irreligious (Atheists and the other non-religious) were 17%.
+The other 16% were undeclared.

-Albania has been a secular state since 1967, and as such, is "neutral in questions of belief and conscience": The former socialist government declared Albania the world's first "atheist state", even though the Soviet Union had already done so.
-Believers faced harsh punishments, and many clergymen were killed.
-Religious observance and practice is generally lax today, and polls have shown that, compared to the populations of other countries, few Albanians consider religion to be a dominant factor in their lives.
+Albania has been a secular state since 1912 and thus and currently according to the constitution, the state has to be "neutral in questions of belief and conscience": The former socialist government started the anti-religious campaign in 1967 and declared Albania the world's first constitutionally "atheist state" in 1976 in which believers faced harsh punishments, and many clergymen were killed.
+Nowadays religious observance and practice is generally lax, and polls have shown that, compared to the populations of other countries, few Albanians consider religion to be a dominant factor in their lives.
 When asked about religion, people generally refer to their family's historical religious legacy and not to their own choice of faith.

-The 2011 census on religion and ethnicity has been deemed unreliable by the Council of Europe as well as other internal and external organisations and groups.